 Sauteing the shallot and fennel in the Instant Pot:

-Before you add the Brussels sprouts, and coconut milk, you need to get the other vegetables softening up by sauteing first.
+Before you add the Brussels sprouts and coconut milk, you need to get the other vegetables softened up by sauteing them first.
 Luckily the Instant Pot has a saute function built right in!

 Plug in the Instant Pot and select the saute function.
 If your pressure cooker doesn’t have a saute function, then saute separately in a saute pan ahead of time.